jina-ai/jina/docs/chapters/install/on-x.md

 [Source](https://stackoverflow.com/questions/61527193/docker-and-permissionerror-errno-13-permission-denied-output-svg)

-## Windows Subsystem for Linux (WSL)

-Currently not supported.
-But if you can get it working we'd love to hear from you!

 ## Other

 If you've got Jina running on other systems, we'd love to hear from you, and especially the steps you had to go through to make it work properly!